pyrmont/watchful/api.md

 By default, the `watch` function does not terminate and will block the current thread.
 For this reason, in many cases the user will want to run the watch in a separate thread.

-In addition, a user can specify the following options:
+In addition, a user can specify the following `options`:

+  - The `:count` option specifies the number of events to watch until     the watch finishes.
+If `:elapse` is also provided, the watch will     terminate when the first condition is met.

   - The `:elapse` option specifies the number of seconds to wait until     the watch finishes.
 If `:count` is also provided, the watch will     terminate when the first condition is met.

-  - The `:count` option specifies the number of events to watch until     the watch finishes.
-If `:elapse` is also provided, the watch will     terminate when the first condition is met.

   - The `:freq` option specifies the minimum number of seconds that must     pass before the `on-event` callback is called.
 Events that occur     during the interval are dropped.
+By default, the frequency is set to    1.
+If the frequency is set to zero, no events will be dropped.

   - The `:on-ready` callback is a function that is called after the     watch begins.
 This can be used when the watch is run in a thread to     send a message to the parent thread.